-The Examiners find that the reliable, credible evidence unique to this docket supports an ROE of 11.5 percent, which is just and reasonable and consistent with the requirements contained in GURA Chapter 104 (Rates and Services).
-Accordingly, the Examiners recommend setting an ROE of 11.5 percent.
+The Examiners find that substantial, credible evidence supports an ROE of 11.5 percent, which is just and reasonable and consistent with the requirements contained in GURA Chapter 104 (Rates and Services).
+Accordingly, the Examiners recommend setting Atmos's ROE at 11.5 percent.